cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ### React - `unmount` Removed

-`unmount` from `cypress/react` has been removed. we recommend using the API React provides for unmount components.
+`unmount` from `cypress/react` has been removed.
+We recommend using the API React provides for unmount components.

 #### Before - Cypress 10 and `unmount`